 Related Article: Understanding Interchange Plus Pricing.

 Flat Rate Pricing

 Another pricing model that has gained in popularity is flat rate pricing, where the processor charges you one fixed flat rate that doesn’t change by card type.
+It’s a form of tiered pricing.
 Popular companies like Square, Stripe, PayPal, and Braintree charge on a flat rate model.
 It’s important to note that flat rate pricing still includes interchange and assessments (the base cost) but that it conceals those costs from you.
 The result is that flat rate pricing is not a transparent pricing model, and makes it hard to see if you’re overpaying and by how much.

 Remember, the way to determine if you have a competitive processing solution is to separate the base costs and the markup.
 If your statement doesn’t provide the details to separate those costs, it’s difficult to tell how much you’re paying in markup vs. non-negotiable costs.